 Underground self-parking at the Westin Resort Whistler is currently available for $30.00 per night and Valet parking is $34.00 per night.
 Parking fees are subject to change.
 For additional parking options in Whistler, check this page.

 Meeting Room Internet Access

-If you plan on leaving early on Friday, May 20th and would like a take-home lunch, please let us know.
+If you plan on leaving early on Friday, June 23rd and would like a take-home lunch, please let us know.
 We can have your lunch ready earlier in the morning.

 There are various ways you can get to Whistler from the Lower Mainland: